 Fashionable Church Hats Today

 What occurred between the proper wear of yesteryear and the modern-day woman who tends to eschew the fashionable hat in favor of something far more casual?
-Again, we can look to history.
-In the 1980s, a change in women’s youth fashion resulted in trendy styles without head coverage.
+Again, we can look at history.
+In the 1980s, a change in women's youth fashion resulted in trendy styles without head coverage.
 Today, dressing for church is more a study in the most basic of formal attire.
 Some might show up in basic pants and some variation of a dressy tee.
 Many do still wear formal suits, in which case a hat would fit the look nicely.

-Many women consider hats an essential for their church wardrobes.
+Many women consider hats essential for their church wardrobes.
 Certainly, older women see no point in eliminating the one piece that makes their church-service ensembles so noteworthy.
 In fact, it was considered a major sign of respect to dress up for church from head to toe.
-In the late 1950s, the Bennett College for Women, located in Greensboro, North Carolina, required young women to wear hats to church – or even when they left campus!
+In the late 1950s, the Bennett College for Women, located in Greensboro, North Carolina, required young women to wear hats to church - or even when they left campus!

 Consider it a form of proper manners.
-Wearing a hat might be considered improper in other formal settings, but church has its own dress code.
-In those “old” days, it was not unusual for women to match their hats to their gloves and their purse to their shoes.
+Wearing a hat might be considered improper in other formal settings, but the church has its own dress code.
+In those "old" days, it was not unusual for women to match their hats to their gloves and their purse to their shoes.
 The skirt was not to sit above the knee, and the top should be well covered to the neck or just slightly below.